Andersama/obs-asio/README.md

 #### RtAudio library compilation with ASIO SDK: ####

  * Donwload RtAudio [HERE](http://www.music.mcgill.ca/~gary/rtaudio/) or git clone https://github.com/thestk/rtaudio.git for master HEAD.
-* Download the ASIO SDK [HERE](https://www.steinberg.net/en/company/developers.html).
-* From the asio sdk copy these files in rtaudio > include folder:
-    * asio.cpp, asio.h, asiodrivers.cpp, asiodrivers.h, asiodrvr.h, asiolist.cpp, asiolist.h, ginclude.h, iasiodrv.h
-    * The files can be found in asiosdk2.3/common, asiosdk2.3/host, asiosdk2.3/host/pc folders once you have extracted the asio sdk.
 * In RtAudio folder, create a build folder : mkdir build.
 * With cmake-gui, give the paths of RtAudio folder and build folder.
 Click Configure and Generate.
 * Open the Project in Visual Studio.
 Select either Release or Debug.
 In the Build Menu, hit build.